 The Irish Newspaper Archives is a digital collection of 74 Irish and Irish-American newspapers published between the mid-18th century and the present day.
 It is presented through INA, a digitization and website company affiliated with National MicroMedia Ltd, a microform publisher and service provider based in Ireland.

-The INA collection holds over 2 million pages from newspapers published throughout Ireland and Northern Ireland—and one title from the United States—offering insight into a wide range of economic, historical, and political topics.
-Three of the offered titles date from the 18th century; twenty-seven titles span chronological ranges of over a century, with the majority of their individual issues available for online viewing.
+The INA collection holds over 9 million pages from newspapers published throughout Ireland and Northern Ireland—and one title from the United States—offering insight into a wide range of economic, historical, and political topics.
+Five of the offered titles date from the 18th century; 32 titles span chronological ranges of over a century, with the majority of their individual issues available for online viewing.
 Geographically, the counties of Ireland are adequately represented, as publications from Dublin are supplemented by smaller, regional papers from Connacht, Kilkenny, Donegal, and Kerry.
 Papers available from Northern Ireland include The Ulster Herald and Belfast Newsletter.
 These, as well as the journal of the Irish-American community in Butte, Montana (The Butte Independent) lend additional perspectives regarding events occurring within the Republic of Ireland.

 Topics of interest vary according to regional and chronological perspective.
 Titles from the capitol, such as the Irish Independent, devote equal space to national and international issues, with front pages providing an array of commentary on Irish, European, and American concerns.
 The Irish Farmers Journal, by contrast, covers the supply, demand, and pricing of agricultural products, providing a unique context to the political, social, and economic upheavals of the 1960s, ’70s, and ’80s.